sueszli/vector-database-benchmark/docs/report.md

 Since the 1970ies relational databases have been very useful for information retrieval on sparse representation vectors using inverted indexes.

-But because of the recent discovery of learning encoders called “transformers” and their dense representation vectors called "embeddings", we require more sophisticated data structures to be able to search our encodings – such as Hierarchical Navigable Small-World Networks (HNSW) to be able to search based proxmity.
-Proximity matters most in encodings, as dimensions capture some "latent semantic space".
+But because of the recent discovery of learning encoders called “transformers” and their dense representation vectors called "embeddings", we require more sophisticated data structures to be able to search our encodings – such as Hierarchical Navigable Small-World Networks (HNSW).
+HNSW are so important, because they allow us to search for vectors close to our query vector, based on "semantic similarity"

 While many modern "vector databases" already deliver performant CRUD operations and convenient wrappers for HNSW-operations, traditional databases like Postgres or established search engines like Apache Lucene (as of December 2023) yet have to catch up.